KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/architecture.md

 # Pipeline Architecture

 Visibility into the automation that builds and publishes the third-party module catalogue helps contributors reason about changes and spot failure points early.
-This document summarizes the current canonical pipeline, the legacy state we migrated from, and the parts of the broader architecture that are still future-facing.
+This document summarizes the current canonical pipeline and the parts of the broader architecture that are still future-facing.

 ## Current State (March 2026)